MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-paginated-report.md

 ## Concurrent requests

 The `exportToFile` API supports concurrent export job requests.
 The maximum number of concurrent report pages depends on the type and number of SKUs you have.
-It's *not* the same number as for other Power BI reports.
-If you exceed the limit and get a *Too Many Requests* (429) error, try to distribute the load over time or get a larger capacity.
+The maximum number of [concurrent paginated report render requests](../../paginated-reports/paginated-capacity-planning.md#concurrent-requests), is 500.
+To avoid exceeding the limit and getting a *Too Many Requests (429)* error, either distribute the load over time, or get a larger capacity.

 when using [Premium Per User (PPU)](../../enterprise/service-premium-per-user-faq.yml), the `exportToFile` API allows just *one* request in a five-minute window.
 Multiple requests within a five-minute window will result in a *Too Many Requests* (429) error.